sst/guide/_chapters/storing-secrets-in-serverless-apps.md

 We are granting Lambda functions permission to fetch and decrypt the SSM parameters.

-Next we'll add the parameter names in our `config.js`.
+Next, we'll add the parameter names in our `config.js`.

 ``` js
 const stage = process.env.stage;